-Refer to Refer to the Inventories for instructions on creating an inventory source.
+Refer to the Inventories section of the Ansible Tower User Guide for instructions on creating an inventory source.

 This listing should be refreshed to latest SCM info on a project update.
 If no inventory sources use a project as an SCM inventory source, then the inventory listing may not be refreshed on update.

 For inventories with SCM sources, starting in Ansible Tower 3.5, the Job Details page for inventory updates show a status indicator for the project update as well as the name of the project.
 The status indicator links to the project update job.
 The project name links to the project.